Producer: Dustin Stephan

 Next thing we had to work on was the design and animation pipelines.
 Initially, we decided that Josh will handle the design pipeline and I’ll handle the animation pipeline with rest of the team, but we soon realized that most of it was dependent on each other.
 Following was the pipeline that for our project; it gets somewhat complex, so bear with me.

-- The designs are made in Solidworks.
+- The physical design for animatronic were made in Solidworks.

 - The position of motors and mechanism are replicated in the Maya model